Parsley is an easy to grow herb from both cuttings and seeds and actually has a whole range of natural health benefits for us and our gardens.

 Best Types Of Parsley To Grow

-- Flat leaf is generally more flavoursome and more useful as a companion plant and in natural remedies.
+There are two main types of parsley, flat leaf and curly leaf.
+Flat leaf is generally more flavoursome and more useful as a companion plant and in natural remedies.

 When To Plant Parsley

-- But parsley seeds prefer warmer temperatures – closer to 20c / 68 f for germination – and can take 6 weeks to germinate if it’s not warm enough.
+You can plant parsley from early spring through till early summer but parsley seeds prefer warmer temperatures - closer to 20c / 68 f for germination - and can take 6 weeks to germinate if it's not warm enough.

-Growing Parsley Quickly From Cuttings
+Growing Parsley From Cuttings

-- Parsley is one of the wonderful herbs like mint and oregano you can grow super quickly from cuttings.
-And it is incredibly easy to do.
+Parsley is one of the wonderful herbs like mint and oregano you can grow super quickly from cuttings.
+And it is incredibly easy to do :

-- Take 4 or 5 single stems cut from next to the soil.
+- Take 4 or 5 single stems.

 - Remove any lower leaves so they don't end up in the water.